 Do you love yourself enough?

-Enough to set boundaries with others?
-Or maybe take a ride to the shore and watch the boats cruise through the water to clear your mind when life is chaotic?
+Do you love yourself enough to set boundaries with others?
+Or take a ride to the shore and watch the boats cruise through the water to clear your mind when life is chaotic?
 (You can read about Calming the Chaos here.)

 Are you drinking enough water to stay hydrated and healthy?
 Are you getting enough sleep?
 Do you love yourself enough to balance your needs with those of your loved ones?